 - The most famous mega store in Japan is called Don Quijote.
 You’ll find it in the biggest cities.
 They have everything.
 Good, nice, and cheap.

 - There are millions of onsen (hot springs) throughout Japan.
 You enter them naked, and they are separated by gender.
-It’s an experience you must include in the best of Japan in 3 weeks.
+It’s an experience you must include in your 3-week Japan trip.

 - English is not spoken much in Japan, and they will greatly appreciate it if you say some basic words in Japanese.
 Download Google Translator and the Japanese language to use it offline.